sharovatov/teamlead/talks/public_speaking.md

 If not, what are you doing to improve one or all of them?

+Before actually doing anything, you need to understand what and how you’re doing.

+Can you influence your team members?
+Can you guide them, lead them by example?

+Can you bring better people to your team?

+And if you decide to quit and find a better company, how do you do this?

 - Difference between internal and external events?
 - What kind of knowledge sharing could be?